 Beneficial nematodes (worms) are another way to control fleas in the yard, especially during wet weather.
 Beneficial nematodes are a flea parasite.
 They are tiny little critters that prey on both adult fleas and larvae.
 They can be applied with a hose sprayer or, on a smaller yard, with a watering can.
 Some garden centers and nurseries carry them (or can order them for you), as well as some of the "natural" pet stores.
 An Internet search will provide many sources as well.

-The Pre-emptive Strike
+The Preemptive Strike

 If you live in a high-flea area, don’t wait until you see fleas on your companion to treat your environment!
 If you live in an area with a predictable flea season, begin the treatment a month before they appear.
-If you live where flea season is every season, start now and treat your home regularly.
+If you live in a place where flea season is every season, start now and treat your home regularly.
 Using natural methods takes more effort than dropping a blob of pesticide on your cat's or dog's back, but in the long run your pets, your family, and your environment will be healthier!

-For more natural flea control products, view our Natural Flea & Tick Control Products for dogs and cats.
+For more natural flea control products, view our Natural Flea & Tick Control Products for Dogs and Cats.